 Consensus-building

-Aside from al-Shabaab, the major political actors aim in principle to establish a market economy.
+Aside from al-Shabaab, the major political actors aim, in principle, to establish a market economy.
 However, within the context of long-established clan-based trade and patronage networks, proper regulatory mechanisms are needed to ensure market competition.

 Consensus on goals